Information Security: Exciting Opportunities in a Wide-Open Job Market

 On the hunt for a profession in which you're guaranteed to find a job immediately?
 Opportunities abound in the field of information security, which boasts an astounding unemployment rate of zero.
 How is this even possible?

 Prominent computer programmer John McAfee claims that there are simply not enough viable employee candidates for the many jobs available.
-Currently, two job openings exist for every one qualified candidate.
+Currently, two job openings exist for every qualified candidate.

 Growth in information security has not yet managed to keep up with the field's staggering demand.
 Experts at Cybersecurity Ventures anticipate a global shortage of 3.5 million internet security professionals by 2021.